 - While your cake is cooling, make the chocolate ganache.
 Break up your chocolate into a bowl and set it to the side, before pouring your cream into a pan and bringing to a simmer.

 - Pour the warm cream over the chocolate and mix well, stirring constantly until the chocolate has melted and you have a glossy and shiny ganache.
 If needed, place the ganache over another bain marie to encourage the final chunks of chocolate to melt.

 - Leave the ganache to cool for about 10-20 minutes, depending on the temperature of your kitchen.
 This when I like to tidy up a bit.

 - Remove the cake from the fridge and turn it out, placing it in a wire rack with a tray underneath.
-Once cooled, spoon the ganache over the cake, making sure it is all coated, including the sides of the cake.
+Once the ganache has cooled, spoon over the cake making sure it is all coated, including the sides of the cake.
 You can add extra decoration now, such as more crushed biscuits or chocolate curls.
-Allow to set and cool, before placing it on a serving platter.
+Allow to set before placing it on a serving platter.